Michelle lost 110 lbs*

 Because I became happier in my own life, I wasn’t so negative, and that helped Chuck and me grow even closer.
 In August 2017, we were hiking the Continental Divide in Colorado.
 We do the hike every year (it used to be a struggle for me).
 We went with our families, but Chuck and I reached the top first, and that’s when he got down on one knee and proposed.
 I knew it would happen one day, but I didn’t expect it to happen then and there!

-How Michelle’s Success with Weight Watchers has Improved her Life
+How Michelle’s success with WW has improved her life

 The journey to the altar